Denilson15/twitter-mock/README.md

 The project features a simple, mobile-first design that mimics a Twitter feed.
 It displays user tweets, profile images, and icons in a familiar layout to practice UI building and responsive design.

+## ⚙️ How It Works

+- The app uses a static array of tweet data (in JS) to populate the feed.
+- Each tweet includes user info, message text, and like/retweet icons.
+- JavaScript dynamically inserts each tweet into the DOM based on the data.
+- The layout is built using Flexbox, optimized for mobile viewing.

 ## 🛠️ Personalization

 Although the original prompt came from Scrimba, the following aspects were fully custom: